towercomputers/toweros/README.md

 $> tower run <computer-name> thunderbird
 ```

-### Install an APT package in one of the host
+###  3. Install an APT package in one of the computer

 ```
 $> tower install <computer-name> thunderbird
 ```

-or, if the host is not online
+or, if the computer is not online

 ```
 $> tower install <offline-computer-name> thunderbird --online-host <online-computer-name>
 ```

-### List hosts and their status
+### 4. List computers and their status

 ```
 $> tower status